Function of the nervous system and some key concepts of neurobiology

 Other plants and fungi

-In addition to the model ginseng right adaptogene, American ginseng is considered to be typically neurotrophic in the genus Panax , while ginseng ( P. pseudoginseng ) or ginseng notoginseng ( P. notoginseng ) are traditionally used to regulate metabolism.
+In addition to the model ginseng right adaptogene, American ginseng is considered to be typically neurotrophic in the genus Panax , while ginseng ( P. pseudoginseng ) or ginseng notoginseng ( P. notoginseng ) are traditionally used to modify metabolism.

 It can be assumed that pancreatic gynostema ( Gynostemma pentaphyllum ) will also be neurotrophic.